tttor/math-foundation/optim/numopt-nocedal-2006/ch06_quasi_newton_methods.md

 * BFGS: the superlinear rate of convergence

 ### implementation
-* The line search, which should satisfy either the Wolfe conditions (3.6) or the strong Wolfe conditions (3.7), should always try the step length αk  1 first, because this step length will eventually always be accepted (under certain conditions), thereby producing superlinear convergence of the overall algorithm.
+* The line search, which should satisfy either the Wolfe conditions (3.6) or the strong Wolfe conditions (3.7),
+  * should always try the step length $\alpha_k = 1$ first,
+    * because this step length will eventually always be accepted (under certain conditions),
+    * thereby producing superlinear convergence of the overall algorithm.